DexiHuang/EMCGCN-ASTE/README.md

 By setting the --refine parameter to true or false, you can adjust the network structure to decide whether to use the refine strategy.

+### Roberta and Albert

+---

+Modifying the command parameters such as --encoder_model, --bert_model_path, --roberta_model_path to change another model.

+Setting --encoder_model roberta will switch Bert to RoBERTa.
+Similarly, --encoder_model albert-v2 will switch Bert to Albert.

+By setting the --roberta_model_path, you can switch to a specific model of roberta such as roberta_base_model.

+--bert_lr enables user to change the learning rate of bert or roberta model.
+Expected inputs shoule be in the form like 1e-3.

 ### Loss Function

 ---